hamzeh-khanpour/Python-Root-Coffea/README.md

-# Photon Luminosity Spectrum and Tau-Tau Production Cross-Section Calculation at the LHeC -- AGH University of Krakow
+# Photon Luminosity Spectrum and tau-tau Production Cross-Section Calculation at the LHeC -- AGH University of Krakow

 ## Overview